 • Review how to best ‘fuel up’ this week and on the long run this Saturday.
 Which foods provide the best base before the long run and which products work best during the long runs (gel paks, blocks, pretzels, etc).

-• Don’t Over Train – if workouts (especially long runs) have been missed, they are gone and cannot safely be made up at this point.
+• Don’t Over Train (or Under-Recover) – if workouts (especially long runs) have been missed, they are gone and cannot safely be made up at this point.
 Do not increase aggregate weekly mileage by more than 10% and do not increase your long run distance by more than 1 or 2 miles from your most recent longest long run.
 A greater jump in mileage brings a greater risk of injury due to overtraining.
 Allow for proper recovery after hard workouts.

 And this week brings another opportunity to establish and practice our race pace.
 Throughout the season, we have run our Saturday long runs at a Long Slow Distance (“LSD”) pace, as much as 1 – 2 minutes per mile slower than our race pace.
 Training at LSD pace has built our endurance.
 The time on our feet for the training runs has taught our bodies to burn fuel more efficiently with a mixture of glycogen and fat.